 Nuclear Magnetic Resonance is a powerful tool for studying proteins.
-Among the most complex of macromolecules, they can be made up hundreds or even thousands of amino acids.
+Among the most complex of macromolecules, they can be made up of hundreds or even thousands of amino acids.
 Biologists who study them want to know not only what atoms make up these molecules, but how these atoms are arranged.
 Mapping proteins requires time, patience, expertise and sensitive instruments such as the MagLab's 900 MHz NMR magnet.

 Making this job even more difficult is the fact that proteins can't tolerate heat: Even a little bit will essentially cook them, ruining an experiment.
 For years biologists worked as best they could under these constraints.
 Until, that is, MagLab probe designer Peter Gor'kov came up with a solution — by accident.